Learn more about Loop/South Loop

 Welcome to the beautiful area of Loop/South Loop!
-As of the latest US census, around 57,691 call this area home and around 43% are homeowners.
+As of the latest US census, around 57,088 call this area home and around 40% are homeowners.
 With an average age of 35.5, the residents of Loop/South Loop are well established, with many growing families of all ages.
 However, during weekends and holidays, you can see a lot more activity and excitement.
-Over the recent months roughly 734 homes have been sold with an average sold price of $439,826.
+Over the recent months roughly 543 homes have been sold with an average sold price of $459,868.
 That is an increase of $22,582 from the previous period.

 Schools In The Area